yryMax/CS451-2023-project/README.md

 *Note*: In the previous submissions, every process received the same config file.
 In this submission, every process receives a different config file.
 These config files have identical first lines and differ in the rest of the lines.

 #### The `OUTPUT` file
 The text file contains a log of decisions.
-Each decision is represented by one line of the output file, terminated by a Unix-style line break `\n`.
+Each decision is represented by one line of the output file, by a Unix-style line break `\n`.
 Given that proposals are set of integers, so are decisions.
-Thus, a decision **should** contain a list of integers separated by single spaces (and terminated by terminated by a Unix-style line break `\n`).
+Thus, a decision **should** contain a list of integers separated by single spaces (and terminated by a Unix-style line break `\n`).

 An example of the content of an output file (ellipses denote skipped content in this example)
 ```